Lane Thomas Player Props: Nationals vs. Mariners

 Lane Thomas At The Plate

-- In 36.8% of his games this year, Thomas has tallied at least one RBI.
-In nine of those games (11.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Thomas has driven in a run in 29 games this season (37.7%), including 10 games with more than one RBI (13.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.